Master Thesis : Blockchain implementation in Shipping Supply Chains with focus on Vetting

 The information from the literature search was also the basis for the case study where stakeholders within the ecosystem of vetting were interviewed to identify pain points and evaluate the potential for blockchain based solutions.
 It was previously reported that lack of trust between vetting stakeholders resulted in similar inspections being performed on top of each other.
 A central question underlying the case study was therefore if blockchain technology could decrease the number of executed unnecessary inspections.

-The main conclusion from the case study was that blockchain technology is applicable to vetting information management.
+The main conclusion from the Master Thesis was that blockchain technology is applicable to vetting information management.
 However, because of the recent improvements in trust, efﬁciency, and satisfaction among the vetting ecosystem stakeholders, a cost-beneﬁt analysis should be performed before the potential implementation of blockchain is executed.
 Another ﬁnding from the case study was the strong request from many of the vetting stakeholders for a standardized and integrated system to collect, prepare, and manage the many different types of data involved in the vetting process.
 In this context, the importance of transaction data integrity was highlighted to provide immutable information, and the tracking of assets through the handling process and altered ownerships.

 Click HERE to read the full thesis.